nugraharzk/Kindle-app/README.md

 9-des-17
 * using glide to load large image to avoid memory leak

+20-des-17
+location request fixed

 ## bugs
-- app got crash for the first time installing when asking location request
 - layout fell laggy
+- data not sycn realtime
+- chat is not working
+- imageuploading and storing not working

 ## service-source
 The service can be found here at Rizky's REPO [Kindle-Service](https://github.com/nugraharzk/Kindle-service).